openedx/frontend-template-application/README.rst

   ``git clone https://github.com/openedx/frontend-app-[PLACEHOLDER].git``

-2. Use node v18.x.
+2. Use the version of Node specified in the ``.nvmrc`` file.

-   The current version of the micro-frontend build scripts support node 18.
+  The current version of the micro-frontend build scripts supports the version of Node found in ``.nvmrc``.
   Using other major versions of node *may* work, but this is unsupported.
 For convenience, this repository includes an .nvmrc file to help in setting the correct node version via `nvm <https://github.com/nvm-sh/nvm>`_.

 3. Install npm dependencies: